 eBay shopping is straightforward to find exactly what you want because a photograph and description accompanies almost every item.
 However, if you are not provided with enough information, feel free to ask questions about an item.
 Ask questions BEFORE bidding though.
 This is proper eBay etiquette and will save you and the seller from frustration.

 Use a sniper

 Bidding too early can raise the price of an item.
 It also decreases your chances of winning the auction.
 I learned this the hard way a year ago when I bid on a fabulous Roberto Cavalli dress three days before the auction ended.
 I was outbid in the last half-hour of the auction.
 I wanted the dress so badly that I entered a higher maximum bid.
 I was outbid again in the last five minutes of the auction.
 I bid again.
 I won the auction but spent much more on the dress than I intended.
 You can avoid all this by using an eBay auction sniper.
-It’ll bid for you (automatically) in the last 5 seconds.
+It’ll bid for you (automatically) in the last five seconds.
 That way you’ll keep the bids low and you won’t have to be by your computer when the auction ends.

 Look at the seller’s other items and eBay Stores